Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Main Advantages of English Bay Beach

-• Unless you’re in a boat out on the water, English Bay Beach is the closest you can get to the fireworks.
+• Unless you were on a boat out on the water (which was probably the absolute best place to watch from), English Bay Beach was the closest you could get to the fireworks.

-• The surrounding view is amazing, especially if there’s a sunset.
+• The surrounding view was amazing, especially if there was a sunset.

-• You’re close to downtown so within walking distance of public transportation, plus there are shops and restaurants in the area as well as food trucks lining the beach on event nights.
+• You’re close to downtown so within walking distance of public transportation.
+There are shops and restaurants in the area as well as food trucks lining the beach on event nights.

-• Live music takes place at English Bay at Morton Park at least on the past couple of nights.
+• Live music took place at English Bay at Morton Park most years.

-• English Bay is where you’ll find the premium seating at the Concord Pacific Grandstand and Patio, Inukshuk Point, and Scotiabank Lounge on the Bathhouse Roof.
+• English Bay was where you could find the premium seating at the Concord Pacific Grandstand and Inukshuk Point.

 Fireworks Crowds Silhouettes